• Skip to primary navigation

 • Email

-Many people wonder if the Nima Sensor, a popular gluten-detecting device, is accurate.
+Many people wonder if Nima Sensor, a popular gluten-detecting device, is accurate.
 This article will get to the bottom of this controversy.
-If you’re considering getting a Nima Sensor, read this article to understand the pros, cons and limitations.
+If you’re considering purchasing a Nima Sensor, read this article to understand the device’s pros, cons, and limitations.
 This post contains affiliate links.
 Please see my disclosures.

-As a proponent and personal user of the Nima Sensor, I’m asked, all the time, “Is the Nima Sensor accurate?”
+As a proponent and personal user of the Nima Sensor, I’m always asked, “Is Nima Sensor accurate?”

-This question has popped up more often of late due to some misleading information published on the Internet questioning the device’s accuracy.
+This question has often popped up due to some misleading information published on the Internet questioning the device’s accuracy.

-In this article, I will show you how accurate the Nima Sensor really is, when used properly, and just how important it is in helping keep you safe at mealtime.
+In this article, I’ll show you how accurate Nima is when used correctly and how important it is in helping keep you safe at mealtime.

-I’ve never understood why some people in our community have chosen to disrespectfully talk about the Nima Sensor.
-This product is here to help our community eat safe and be healthy.
+I’ve been using Nima for a long time, and I’ve never understood why some people in our community have chosen to talk about Nima disrespectfully.
+This product is here to help our community eat safely and be healthy.

-While the product is not perfect, it’s the best (and only) watchdog we have to provide transparent insights into the actual food we’re eating.
+While the product is not perfect, it’s the best (and only) watchdog that provides transparent insights into the actual food placed before you.

-Today I want to get to the bottom of the, Is the Nima Sensor accurate?” question so you can put your mind at ease and feel good about using this nifty device built with the gluten-free community’s best interests at heart.
+Today, I’ll get to the bottom of the, Is the Nima Sensor accurate?” question so you can put your mind at ease and feel good about using a device built with the gluten-free community’s best interests at heart.

 Nima Sensor smiling

-As I see it, the major benefit of having a Nima Sensor is that it help someone determine if the food placed before them is actually gluten free.
-When they know, with greater certainly, that the food is free from gluten, a protein found in wheat, barley, rye and sometimes oats, they can better adhere to the gluten-free diet.
+When you know with greater certainty that the food in front of you is free from gluten, a protein found in wheat, barley, rye, and sometimes oats, you can better adhere to the gluten-free diet.

-A Nima Sensor peer-reviewed study published in Food Chemistry Journal found that the Nima Sensor found gluten at or above 20 ppm at a 96.9 percent accuracy.
+A Nima Sensor peer-reviewed study published in Food Chemistry Journal found that the device found gluten at or above 20 ppm at a 96.9 percent accuracy.

 Let that sink in for a moment.
 The Nima Sensor is 96.9 percent accurate at detecting gluten at a 20 ppm level or higher.

-However, one critic is misleading our community into thinking that the Nima Sensor will fail to detect gluten at 20 ppm 20 percent of the time.
+However, one critic is misleading the gluten-free community into thinking that Nima will fail to detect gluten at 20 ppm 20 percent of the time.
 This is a highly misleading interpretation of the data.
-Nima even says on its website that this data point is “almost entirely driven by one specific food out of 13 tested.
+Nima says on its website that this data point is “almost entirely driven by one specific food out of 13 tested.
 That sample, when quantified, was actually below 20 ppm.”

 The 20 ppm debate is a hot one in the gluten-free community.
-As mentioned, the FDA says a product can be labeled “gluten free” as long as it contains no more than 20 ppm of gluten (and as long as it does not contain any gluten-containing grain such as wheat, barley and rye).
+As mentioned, the FDA says a product can be labeled “gluten-free” as long as it contains no more than 20 ppm of gluten and contains no gluten-containing grain such as wheat, barley, and rye.

-One of the key reasons the FDA established the 20 ppm level is because it was the total amount of gluten that could be accurately and precisely measured by validated testing methods available at the time the FDA set the ruling.
+One of the reasons the FDA established the 20 ppm level is because it was the total amount of gluten that could be accurately and precisely measured by validated testing methods available at the time the FDA set the ruling.
+It’s also based on an important study that found how much gluten a person with celiac disease could safely eat in a day without experiencing intestinal damage.

-The Nima Sensor folks admit that Nima sometimes detects gluten at lower levels than 20 ppm.
-In fact, if a product contains 5 ppm of gluten, Nima will report “gluten found” 35 percent of the time, and when the level of gluten is 10 ppm, Nima reports “gluten found” 56 percent of the time.
-(Remember, Nima is 96.9 percent accurate at levels of 20 ppm and above.)
+Nima Sensor doesn’t deny that its device sometimes detects gluten at lower levels than 20 ppm.
+If a product contains five ppm of gluten, Nima will report “gluten found” 35 percent of the time, and when the level of gluten is ten ppm, Nima reports “gluten found” 56 percent of the time.

 (1) Technology Gadgets Require a Margin of Error

-Nima Sensor says on its website that, from a scientific perspective, in order to design the Nima Sensor with a margin of safety, it had to develop a test that could detect well below 20 ppm, not just at 20 ppm and up as specified by the FDA.
+Nima Sensor says that, from a scientific perspective, to design the Nima Sensor with a margin of safety, it had to develop a test that could detect gluten below 20 ppm, not just at 20 ppm and up as specified by the FDA.

 (2) Nima Developers Faced an Ethical Dilemma

-The Nima Sensor team was faced an ethical dilemma during the development process.
-The developers asked themselves, “If we detect gluten below 20 ppm, could we ethically report it as being gluten free?”
+The Nima Sensor team says it faced an ethical dilemma during the development process of the gadget.
+The developers asked themselves, “If we detect gluten below 20 ppm, could we ethically report it as gluten-free?”

-While Nima says it it didn’t have a legal obligation to report any gluten found below the 20 ppm FDA set limit, the company questioned whether it still had an ethical obligation to report such information.
+While Nima says it didn’t have a legal obligation to report any gluten found below 20 ppm, the company questioned whether it still had an ethical obligation to report such information.

-Let’s say Nima Sensor only reported “gluten found” when the food item contained 21 ppm, but reported a food item as “gluten free” when it contained 19 ppm.
+Let’s say Nima only reported “gluten found” when the food item contained 21 ppm but reported a food item as “gluten-free” when it contained 19 ppm.
 Is there a significant difference between 21 ppm and 19 ppm?
-And do people using the Nima Sensor want to know when 19 ppm gluten is found in their food?
+And do people using Nima want to know when 19 ppm gluten is found in their food, or do they only want to know if it’s gluten-free regardless of ppm?

 Bottom Line: Nima Sensor is Accurate

-When eating out, you must ask a lot of questions, order responsibility (avoiding foods like pizza and pasta that are notorious for cross contamination), convey the seriousness of your “allergy” to servers, and, in the end, test your food for hidden gluten with your Nima Sensor.
+When eating out, you must ask a lot of questions, order responsibly (avoiding foods like pizza and pasta that are notorious for cross-contamination), convey the seriousness of your “allergy” to servers, and, in the end, test your food for hidden gluten if you’re still feeling uncertain.
 All of these factors should be part of your decision-making process.

-You should not make a decision to eat something based on the Nima Sensor alone.
-That would be foolish and an incorrect use of the device; rather, the Nima Sensor should simply serve as a checkpoint in the process and not a guarantee.
-It is up to you to make the final decision on whether or not you will eat something.
+That said, you should not decide to eat something based on Nima Sensor alone.
+That would be a foolish and incorrect use of the device; instead, Nima should serve as a data point in the process and not a guarantee.
+It’s up to you to make the final decision on whether or not you will eat something.

 Ultimately, no food is 100 percent guaranteed safe.
-Even two ELISA-certified labs provided widely different results when testing the same exact products for gluten.
+Even two ELISA-certified labs provided widely different results when testing the same products for gluten.
+And gluten above 80 ppm was found in certified gluten-free oats from GF Harvest.

 Nima Sensor Limitations

-Remember, when the Nima Sensor is used properly, it offers 96.9 percent accuracy.
+Remember, when Nima is used properly, it offers 96.9 percent accuracy.

-However, it’s important to note that there are a few limitations to the Nima Sensor that can render your test(s) inaccurate.
+However, it’s important to note that a few limitations can render your test(s) inaccurate.
 This is why you must be an educated and truthful user of this tool.
-You must not use the Nima Sensor as a substitute for lazy ordering or to test foods in which you haven’t first read ingredients lists and properly vetted.
+With great power comes great responsibility.

-Limitation #1: Nima cannot detect fermented foods, such as beer and alcohol, nor hydrolyzed foods such as soy sauce and malt extract/flavoring.
-The gluten protein is broken down into undetectable bits; albeit still present in your food.
-This is why label reading and asking questions is still an essential part of the gluten-free discovery process.
+Limitation #1: Nima cannot detect gluten in fermented foods, such as beer and alcohol, nor in hydrolyzed foods, such as soy sauce and malt extract/flavoring, where the gluten protein has been broken down into potentially undetectable bits.

-Limitation #2: Nima has not been validated on medication, cosmetics or non food items.
+Limitation #2: Nima has not been validated to test medication, cosmetics, or other non-food items.

-Limitation #5: If you overfill the test capsule, the Nima test can malfunction and result in an error message.
+Limitation #5: If you overfill the test capsule, Nima will likely malfunction, resulting in an error message.
+Be careful not to overfill the capsule, especially when testing liquids.
 Only a pea-sized amount of food can be tested at one time.
-Be careful not to overfill the capsule, especially when testing liquids.

 Some foods require a little extra doctoring to produce an accurate test.
-Foods that are hard, dense/thick, sticky, powdery, high in fat, brightly colored, or acidic require some water added to the test capsule before testing.
-Puffed foods may require a larger amount of food added to the test capsule as well.
+Foods that are hard, dense/thick, sticky, powdery, high in fat (cream cheese), brightly colored, or acidic require that you add a few drops of water to the test capsule.
+Puffed foods require a larger test sample size.

-Limitation #6: Nima does not display the precise amount of parts per million (ppm) of gluten in the sample of food you are testing.
-You don’t know if it’s 10,000 ppm or 19 ppm.
-Nima only displays a “gluten found” message when it detects any gluten, and a smiley face when it finds no gluten.
-The ALLIS Sensor promises to share the exact ppm of gluten detected, which will be a game-changer for many of us.
+Limitation #6: Nima doesn’t display the precise parts per million (ppm) of gluten in the sample being tested.
+This means you won’t know if the sample contained 500 ppm or 19 ppm.
+Nima only displays a “gluten found” message when it detects gluten and a smiley face when it finds no gluten.

 Nima Sensor displaying a gluten found message

-Limitation #7: Another limitation is that bright-colored foods, and some spices like turmeric and cumin, when tested in their pure form, can sometimes result in a false positive.
+Limitation #7: Bright-colored foods, and some spices like turmeric and cumin, when tested in their pure form, can sometimes result in a false positive.

-The Nima Sensor is not perfect, but it’s truly the best thing we got when it comes to testing our food.
+Again, Nima Sensor is not perfect, but it’s the best thing the gluten-free community has when testing food for hidden gluten.
 It’s unrealistic to send our food to a lab before eating it.
-Nima offers a quick snapshot into the actual food you’re about to eat.
-Is it perfect.
-No. Is it a great tool to have in your toolkit, absolutely!
+Nima offers a quick snapshot of the actual food you’re about to eat.
+Is it perfect?
+No. Is it a great tool to have in your toolkit?
+Absolutely!

 When to Use the Nima Sensor